Hardiness zone: United States hardiness zones (USDA scale)

 The USDA system was originally developed to aid gardeners and landscapers in the United States.

-State-by-state maps, along with an electronic system that allows finding the zone for a particular zip code, can be found at the USDA Agricultural Research Service (USDA-ARS) website.

-In the United States, most of the warmer zones (zones 9, 10, and 11) are located in the deep southern half of the country and on the southern coastal margins.
+In the United States, most of the warmer zones (zones 9, 10, and 11) are located in the deep southern half of the country, on the southern coastal margins, and on the Pacific coast.
 Higher zones can be found in Hawaii (up to 12) and Puerto Rico (up to 13).
 The southern middle portion of the mainland and central coastal areas are in the middle zones (zones 8, 7, and 6).
 The far northern portion on the central interior of the mainland have some of the coldest zones (zones 5, 4, and small area of zone 3) and often have much less consistent range of temperatures in winter due to being more continental, especially further west with higher diurnal temperature variations, and thus the zone map has its limitations in these areas.
 Lower zones can be found in Alaska (down to 1).
 The low latitude and often stable weather in Florida, the Gulf Coast, and southern Arizona and California, are responsible for the rarity of episodes of severe cold relative to normal in those areas.
 The warmest zone in the 48 contiguous states is the Florida Keys (11b) and the coldest is in north-central Minnesota (2b).
 A couple of locations on the northern coast of Puerto Rico have the warmest hardiness zone in the United States at 13b.
 Conversely, isolated inland areas of Alaska have the coldest hardiness zone in the United States at 1a.

 Definitions

 History

-The first attempts to create a geographical hardiness zone system were undertaken by two researchers at the Arnold Arboretum in Boston: the first was published in 1927 by Alfred Rehder, and the second by Donald Wyman in 1938.
+The first attempts to create a geographical hardiness zone system were undertaken by two researchers at the Arnold Arboretum in Boston; the first was published in 1927 by Alfred Rehder, and the second by Donald Wyman in 1938.
 The Arnold map was subsequently updated in 1951, 1967, and finally 1971, but eventually fell out of use completely.